PulsaraIO/coreum-js/README.md

 await mantle.connect(connectOptions); // connectWithExtension || connectWithMnemonic
 // If withWS is true, the client will also create and connect to the Coreum Websocket.

-// Mantle exposes different QueryClients to query the Coreum Blockchain with ease. const {
+// Client exposes different QueryClients to query the Coreum Blockchain with ease. const {
   ft,
   nft,